klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getTransactionReceiptBySenderTxHash(senderTxHash [, callback])
 ```

-Return the receipt of a transaction by sender transaction hash.
+Returns the receipt of a transaction by sender transaction hash.

 Please note that this API returns correct result only if the indexing feature is enabled in the node by `--sendertxhashindexing`.
 Use [caver.rpc.klay.isSenderTxHashIndexingEnabled](#caver-rpc-klay-issendertxhashindexingenabled) to check if the indexing feature is enabled or not.